yhwang/node-red-contrib-tf-model/examples/object-detection/README.md

 It is a `tf-function` node; you can use Tensorflow.js APIs with the `tf` namespace.
 Here, it uses `tf.node.decodeImage()` to decode the image as a 3D tensor and call `expandDims()` to prepend the batch dimension.
-Those code is surrended by `tf.tidy()` to clean up intermittent tensors.
+The code is surrended by `tf.tidy()` to clean up intermittent tensors.
 Then the tensor is assigned as `image_tensor` property in the named map object.
 This named map then can be used for the `COCO SSD lite` node.
 For details of Tensorflow.js API, please check the website